connorjan/connorjan.github.io/about/index.md

 am in the <a href="http://www.rit.edu/kgcoe/program/bsms-electrical-engineering" target="_blank">BS/MS program</a> in Electrical Engineering.
 I am also in the Digital Design concentration for my MS degree.

-I am currently looking for a Co-op for the Spring/Summer of 2016.
-I am very interested in Hardware Engineering, <a href="http://connorgoldberg.com/projects/risc_cpu" target="_blank">Digital Logic Design</a>, FPGAs Embedded Systems, and Software, however, my main goal is to learn and get some great experiences!
+I am very interested in
+Hardware Engineering, <a href="http://connorgoldberg.com/projects/risc_cpu" target="_blank">Digital Logic Design</a>, FPGAs
+Embedded Systems, and Software, however, my main goal is to learn and get some great experiences!